waqasaziz/Asp.net-core-api-token-auth-/README.md

 ## Things to Improve
-  Idempotency: at the moment payment post method is not idempotent.
+  - Idempotency: at the moment payment post method is not idempotent.
 I would add a header key (e.g. Idempotency-Key) requirment for posting payments which would require a unique code
-  Viewmodel/data contracts annotation
+  - Viewmodel/data contracts annotation
-  A few more test cases to increase code coverage
+  - A few more test cases to increase code coverage
-  At least a powerShell script to build project and run test cases.
+  - At least a powerShell script to build project and run test cases.

 ## Notes
-  I would setup encryption keys and token secert to  be stored in AWS Secrets Manager on Production Aquiring Bank implementation can be switched using IOC.
+  - Encryption keys and token secert to be stored in AWS Secrets Manager on Production
+  - Aquiring Bank implementation can be switched using IOC.
-  Asymmetric RSA encryption rather than symmetric AES encryption PKDF2 hashing with HMACSHA256 to hash passwords with 10,000 iterations
+  - Asymmetric RSA encryption rather than symmetric AES encryption
+  - PKDF2 hashing with HMACSHA256 to hash passwords with 10,000 iterations